bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 **TODO: replace this video with Griffin's cool sphere example**
 <video controls loop><source  src="shader_material.mp4" type="video/mp4"/></video>

 This is thanks to the new [`AsBindGroup`] trait / derive, which does all of the hard work of converting the material to GPU-compatible datatypes, writing them to the GPU, and creating the final [`BindGroup`].
-The [`AsBindGroup`] trait is powerful: it supports combining multiple fields into the same uniform binding, configuring texture binding types (2d, 3d, filtering, etc), and more.
+The [`AsBindGroup`] trait is powerful: it supports combining multiple fields into the same uniform binding, configuring texture binding types (2D, 3D, filtering, etc), and more.
 For details, check out the [`AsBindGroup`] docs.

-All built in materials, such as the PBR [`StandardMaterial`] have been ported to use this new system.
+All built-in materials, such as the PBR [`StandardMaterial`] have been ported to use this new system.
 We strive to make Bevy "internals" the same as user code, and this is no exception! [`Material`] also works seamlessly with our more advanced shader features, such as [shader pipeline specialization](https://github.com/bevyengine/bevy/blob/v0.8.0/examples/shader/shader_defs.rs).

 There is also an equivalent [`Material2d`] trait, which enables custom materials in 2D.